The Eristics Test

 Love Fear Guilt Disgust Anger Pride

-Wrath Mania Despair Exhilaration
+Wrath Pride Fear Exhilaration

 The fleeting emotion patterns that work like revelation can be counter-productive.